primo-io/prototype-documentation/index.md

 ###3.3 Energy

-Cubetto and (optionally) Interface Board, are battery powered.
-For the prototype you can use LiPo battery or regular AA batteries, that's entirely up to you.
-We used both, LiPo batteries are good but you need some extra equipment, if you are starting from scratch we recommend AA batteries.
-Just mind that they disacharge very quickly, so the best would be to use rechargeable batteries, like NiMh.
+Cubetto and (optionally) the Interface Board, are battery powered.
+For the prototype you can use a LiPo battery or regular AA batteries, that's entirely up to you.
+We used both, LiPo batteries are good but you need extra equipment, if you are starting from scratch we recommend AA batteries.
+Just remember they run out very quickly, so the best would be to use rechargeable batteries, like NiMh.

 ###3.4 Prototype Design

-The whole product is made out of laser cut wood, mainly 4 mm thick, just one layer is 1mm.
-You can laser this using Ponoko or other local services, like a FabLab.
+The whole product is made out of laser cut wood, mainly 4 mm thick, with only one layer being 1mm thick.
+You can laser cut these parts using services like Ponoko, or we can like a FabLab.
 The first prototype was laser cut inside FabLab Lugano, while the product development advanced in FabLab Torino, where part of Primo development team still resides.

-Building Cubetto and the Interface Board it's quite long but very simple, as their shells are basically boxes.
+Building Cubetto and the Interface Board is a laborious but very simple procedure, their shells are basically boxes.
 The real complexity lays in the Instruction Blocks.
 They are a double 4mm wood layer with magnets and resistors soldered inside.

 ##4.
 Prototype Making

 ###4.1 Interface Board

 To make the interface board you have to laser cut two files: interfaceBoard4.dxf and interfaceBoard1.dxf: the first one is for 4mm plywood and the second one for 1mm plywood.
-As you can see from the files, the parts are numbered, to ease thew assembly process.
-The numbers are stored on a different layer, so you can easily remove them before laser cutting.
-I recommend to adjust the hole for the push button, based on the size of the button that you have.
+As you can see from the files, the parts are numbered, to ease the assembly process.
+The numbers are stored on a different layer, so you can easily remove them before lasering.
+We recommend adjusting the hole for the push button, based on the size of the button you wish to use or have.

-First of all, you have to glue parts 3 and 4 together, use the holes in the corners to align them while gluing and let it rest for a night.
+First of all, you have to glue parts 3 and 4 together, use the holes in the corners to align them with screws while gluing and let it rest for a night.

-Then take the copper tape, cut 32 pieces of 70mm each and put them inside the rectangular holes in the part that you just glued, they should be at least 30mm wide on each side.
-Once you finished, you can now glue all the remaining top layers of the interface board, this is the correct order:
+Then take the copper tape, cut 32 pieces of 70mm each and put them inside the rectangular holes in the part you just glued, they should be at least 30mm wide on each side.
+Once you finished, you can now glue the remaining top layers of the interface board, this is the correct order:

 <order>

-Once the glue has dried, we put the magnets in the little holes.
-Turn your top layer upside-down and fill the little holes with the magnets, all in the same direction of course.
+Once the glue has dried, put the magnets in the little holes.
+Turn your top layer upside-down and fill the little holes with the magnets, make sure they are all in the same direction of course.
 Doesn't matter if north or south, just be very sure that they are all facing the same direction (either all the North or South end facing the same side).
 Seal the hole with a drop of hot glue.

 Now the electronics.
-Start by making rails for the 5V and the GND, all along the hole lines as in the picture.
-I used to make them using naked wire, just in my last prototype i tried to use copper tape also for the rails and it's really time saving.
-Also, you can create connections very easily.
+Start by making rails for the 5V and the GND, all along the hole lines like in the picture.
+The first every prototype never had copper strips, it had wires (which you can also use), but in this prototype we used copper tape also for the rails.
+A real 100% time saver.
+It also makes things easier for creating connections.

 The next step is to wire one of the two connectors of every hole, to the ground rail.
 If you used copper tape, you can just use a tiny extra bit of it, just enough to touch both ends.